 Many people often think of online marketing as simply selecting the right keywords and optimizing a website for those keywords in Google.
 That is only a small piece of the pie.
 And you can never have a truly effective online marketing campaign by only focusing on a single channel at a single point in a traveler’s buying cycle.

-To neglect targeting the user at the other stages of their buying process is to miss out on a huge opportunity to digitally greet them at every step of the way to their purchase.
+To neglect to target the user at the other stages of their buying process is to miss out on a huge opportunity to digitally greet them at every step of the way to their purchase.

 In the end, properly targeting potential guests at each of these 5 stages is crucial to ensuring that they not only book at your hotel, but perpetuate that buying cycle for the next vacationer too!
 Ah, the circle of life….